Welcome to Coolville

 Sponsorship & Collab

-With a passionate corporate sponsor the Coolville Series will be able to expand its reach and be flexible in covering cities and topics.
+We are always open to collaborating on a longer relationship with brands or corporate partners, in order to expand our reach and have flexibility in covering cities and topics.
 We’ll be able to shoot content relevant to urbanism but also have the ability to target specific markets that are of importance for the sponsor’s corporate strategy.

 Social Media